Updated on 21 Feb 2018

 Previously known as Maternity Services Liaison Committees, a Maternity Voices Partnership (MVP) is a group of women and their families, commissioners and providers (midwives and doctors) working together to review and contribute to the development of local maternity care.

 The aim of the York District Maternity Voices Partnership (MVP) is to ensure that maternity service commissioners, NHS Vale of York CCG and the local maternity services hear and take account of the views of women and families using the service.

 To provide maternity care that is personalised, it is essential to hear the personal experiences of those who use them and work collaboratively with women and their families to co-design maternity services.
 Placing women and their families at the centre, along with midwives, obstetricians and commissioners means that collaborative work can occur to review contribute to and co-design local maternity care.

-We are delighted to announce that we have a new independent chair for the MVP: Emily Pickard.
 The future meetings are being set and information will be available on this website soon.

 If you have recently used maternity services in the last two years and would like to contribute and be involved, whether that is in person or virtually then please contact Emily Pickard by e-mail: yorkdistrictMVP@gmail.com.

 Some examples of the work that we have done through this service user forum: